Control of Nanoscale Materials under the Toxic Substances Control Act

 - Read the fact sheet

-EPA is also asking the public for input on its draft guidance document for the rule.
-This guidance provides answers to questions the Agency has received from manufacturers (includes importers) and processors of certain chemical substances when they are manufactured or processed at the nanoscale as described in the final rule.
+EPA has developed guidance on this rule that provides answers to questions the Agency has received from manufacturers (includes importers) and processors of certain chemical substances when they are manufactured or processed at the nanoscale as described in the final rule.

 Fully understanding the environmental applications and implications of nanotechnology requires the concerted efforts of scientists and policy makers across the globe.
 EPA is working collaboratively with stakeholders both domestically and internationally to address nanoscale materials and their research needs, and to develop international standards for nanotechnology.